MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-role-centers.md

 [!INCLUDE[newdev_dev_preview](includes/newdev_dev_preview.md)]

 # Designing Role Centers
+Users enjoy working with [!INCLUDE[d365fin_md](includes/d365fin_md.md)] because it provides a role-tailored experience that helps them focus on the work that is important to them.
+The Role Center is an important part of this.
 The Role Center is the user's entry point and home page for [!INCLUDE[d365fin_md](includes/d365fin_md.md)].
 You can develop several different Role Centers, where each Role Center is customized to the profile of the intended users.
 For example, you could have a Role Center for sales order processors, business managers, administrators and more.

 Role Centers are based on a user-centric design model.
 You should design a Role Center to give users quick access to the information that is most important to them in their daily work - displaying information that is pertinent to their role in the company and enabling them to easily navigate to relavant pages for viewing data and performing tasks.